 You may not have heard of Tsuta Japanese Soba Noodles @ Jewel.
 The Chef-Owner now has three I believe in Singapore, and of course in his home country of Japan.
-I think Wifey and Jude tried here once and Jude started a big argument with Mum after hsi first slurp, in that she order a bowl for sharing.
+I think Wifey and Jude tried here once and Jude started a big argument with Mum after his first slurp, in that she order a bowl for sharing.
 “THAT’S NOT GOOD ENOUGH MUM!
 I NEED MY OWN BOWL!!!” said Jude.

 I LIKE THAT A LOT!!!

 Chef Yuki Onishi never believes in shortcuts.
 With meticulous culinary techniques and premium sourced ingredients, he creates savoury, inventive flavours that need no MSG or artificial flavouring.
 The taste and texture of each dish are constantly fine-tuned and revised by the Chef himself.
 There is no perfect bowl of ramen.
 Only a delicacy that’s constantly more delicious than before at Tsuta Japanese Soba Noodles @ Jewel.

-That’s like poetry.
-Now I wonder why he is the fist Soba Restuarant to have Michelin * 2016, 2017, 2018, 2019.
+Now I wonder why he is the first Soba Restaurant to have Michelin * 2016, 2017, 2018, 2019.
 Hmmmm!
 Chef Yuki felt he wanted more worldly exposure so left Japan and went into fashion.
 Whilst travelling he realised a shocking contrast in food culture.
 He decided to create his own original ramen dishes using only natural ingredients.
 Ramen noodle soup calories are around 435 calories per bowl.
 In 2012 he opened a 9-seater (NINE) restaurant in Sugamo, Tokyo; called “Japanese Soba Noodles Tsuta”.
 The name comes from his family crest and means “Ivy” in Japanese.
 I like this Chef more and more.
 Tsuta Japanese Soba Noodles @ Jewel – here it comes.